 “No, it’s fine.
 Set up the arrangement and send the information through my email - I’ll review it later,” I answered.

-She is wearing her favorite lightweight blouse, a soft pastel pink that seemed to glow in the bright light.
+She wore her favorite lightweight blouse, a soft pastel pink that seemed to glow in the bright light.
 The knee-length black pencil skirt she had paired with it was a perfect complement.
 On her feet, she wore a pair of Louboutins, and her simple jewelry sparkled in the light, a delicate necklace glinting around her neck that added a touch of elegance to her overall look.

 “Thank you, Amanda,” she excitedly said.

 Amanda smiled and went back into the bakery.
-As we were walking to Anastasia’s car, she commented to me, “You don’t look bad either”.
+As we were walking to Anastasia’s car, she commented to me.
+“You don’t look bad either”.

 “You always see me in my uniform, woman!”
 I snickered.